New International Student Arrival Checklist

 There are several banks in the NYU area.
 Notify the OGS if you are having problems opening an account.

 The items needed for an international student to open a bank account are:

 - I-20 form [F-1 students] or DS-2019 [J-1 students & scholars]

 - Proof of Enrollment and Proof of US residential address

 - Stern Graduate, Law, and Dental students should go to their own school's Registrar Office.

 Please note that a Social Security Number [SSN] is not required to open a bank account.

 A valid driver license is required to drive a car anywhere in the US New York State honors all valid foreign licenses.
 If living in New Jersey, you should carry an International Driving Permit along with the valid foreign driver license.
-To learn more about applying for New Jersey driver license, please visit the New Jersey Motor Vehicle Commission or for applying New Jersey non-driver identification card, visit here.
+To learn more about applying for New Jersey driver license, please visit the New Jersey Motor Vehicle Commission or apply for a , visit New Jersey non-driver identification card.

 You may also want to apply for a state photo ID card or a New York City ID card.
 To learn more about applying for a New York driver license or state photo ID card visit the New York Department of Motor Vehicles.

 Photocopy your passport, I-20 or DS-2019, visa page, and I-94 information, AND photocopy all identity and other important documents you brought with you, or obtain while in the US.
 Store the copies in a separate location from the originals.